Some posts contain compensated links. Please read this disclaimer for more info.

 Ephesus, Turkey: Immerse Yourself In An Ancient World

-As nice as it is to visit a museum or even walk through a regular open-air museum, not many of them actually allow you to immerse yourself completely in history.
-Ephesus does offer that, and more.
+As lovely as visiting a museum or even walking through a regular open-air museum, not many of them actually allow you to immerse yourself completely in history.
+Ephesus does offer that and more.

 At this ancient site, you might feel like ghosts from the past are watching you, or that the wind, which occasionally and very randomly whips up out of nowhere, really is the past reminding you that this place is still very important, even today.